 Resources from the May 26, 2020, virtual meeting (Marta Clifford from GCAP presenting):

 Read the CORE group (Coordinated Organizations for Recovery Efforts) announcement about the U.S. Small Business Administration (SBA) offering low-interest federal Emergency Impact Disaster Loans (EIDL) to small business and nonprofits for working capital who are suffering substantial economic injury as a result of the Coronavirus (COVID-19) in Marion, Polk and Yamhill Counties and statewide.
-(Click on the link below)
+(Click to download)

 Overview, Capitol Connections